UCL/STIR/examples/src/README.txt

 demo_obj_fun.par
-	An example parameter file for demo4.cxx, used to compute the objective function value of an image.
+	An example parameter file for demo4.cxx, used to compute the objective function value of an image and perform some iterative gradient ascent updates.

 generate_image.par
 	An example parameter file for generate_image that allows it